Skip to content

 Company assessment generation (The Rundown)

 The Rundown produces a concise, opinionated career perspective on any company.
-This is a retrieval-augmented generation pipeline.
+This is a full retrieval-augmented generation pipeline — real-time research, multi-source synthesis, and structured generation with inline semantic markup.

 Before generation, the system performs three parallel web research queries: